 How does it relate to space?

-End of the day when you recognize a letter, subconsciously you are recognizing the space which is created and divided by that form on a particular surface.
+End of the day when we recognize a letter, subconsciously we are recognizing the space which is created and divided by that form on a particular surface.

 Examples: Devanagari is the script which is in use by lot of languages.
 One who is used to seeing Devanagari for the only language Hindi will when see Devanagari text set in Marathi will quite instantly realize and feel that this does not seem like Hindi.

 The same way it is with Latin.
 We most of us are used to see Latin for the language English but if one will see the German text set she/he will find something weird about it since she/he is not used to that typographic texture/patterns or to be precise space.